iljapostnovs/VSCodeUI5Plugin/README.md

 }`

 ### Custom file parsing limitations
-* All variables defined in if/else, try/catch, for/while loops are ignored, because that is not reliable source of data definitions
+* All variables defined in try/catch, for/while loops are ignored for now

 ### Assumptions
 * File starts with sap.ui.define